JendyJasper/seafile-terraform/README.md

 * **SSM Parameter Store**: Sensitive credentials are stored in SSM Parameter Store as `SecureString` to ensure encryption.
 * **IAM Roles**: Use the principle of least privilege for all IAM roles.
 * **Non-Root User**: Seafile runs as a non-root user (`NON_ROOT=true`), improving container security.
+* **IAM Key Rotation**: Access keys are rotated monthly, and old keys are deleted after the new keys are applied.
 * **Network Access**: The EC2 instance is in a VPC with a security group that allows HTTP (port 80), HTTPS (port 443), and restricted SSH access.
 * **OIDC**: GitHub Actions uses OIDC to securely assume the `TerraformExecutionRole`, avoiding long-lived credentials.